Speech in Noisy Environments (SPINE) Training Transcripts

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.

-The speech data consists of conversations between two communicators working on a collaborative, Battleship-like task in which they seek and shoot at targets (ARCON Communicability Exercise, ACE).
-Participants may talk freely, but the total vocabulary used is fairly limited.
-Each person is seated in a sound chamber in which a previously recorded military background noise environment is accurately reproduced.
-The participants use handsets and transmission channels that are resident to the particular environment.
+The speech data consists of conversations between two communicators working on a collaborative, battleship-like task in which they seek and shoot at targets (ARCON Communicability Exercise, ACE).
+Participants could talk freely, but the total vocabulary used was fairly limited.
+Each person was seated in a sound chamber in which a previously recorded military background noise environment was accurately reproduced.
+The participants used handsets and transmission channels that were resident to the particular environment.